qiscus/qiscus-sdk-android/README.md

 # Sample Application

-Or you can get the sample apps [here](https://github.com/qiscus/qiscus-sdk-android-sample)
+You can get the sample apps [here](https://github.com/qiscus/qiscus-sdk-android-sample)